 Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
-These minimum standards should be maintained throughout the building exterior.
+Establishing these minimum clearances is recommended.